Innovative Activism Grants

 Groups applying under “Arts & Activism” will be expected to describe meaningful collaborations with organizations that build “people power” and use community organizing as the primary strategy.

-- Application decisions will be announced about three months after the application deadline.
+- Renewal grant awards will be announced about three months after the application deadline.

 Frequently Asked Questions